Truck spills 150,000 tomatoes causing California crash

 A truck has spilled more than 150,000 tomatoes across a busy motorway in the US state of California, bringing traffic to a standstill.

-The tomato-splattered roads caused seven cars to crash and closed much of the Interstate 80 highway on Monday.
+The splattered tomatoes caused seven cars to crash and closed much of the Interstate 80 highway on Monday.

 Three people had minor injuries and a fourth is in hospital with a broken leg, California Highway Patrol said.